 Ohio Construction Accident Lawyer reviews Poor Management & Negligence that Lead to Construction Site injury

 Workers can be injured in a number of ways including: scaffolding failures, crane and heavy machine crush accidents, falls from heights, removals of safety features, failing equipment, defective tools, and violations of Occupational Safety and Health Administration (OSHA) workplace regulations.

-Construction is considered a high-hazard industry that comprises a wide range of activities involving residential construction, bridge erection, roadway paving, roofing, excavations, demolitions, and large scale painting jobs.
+Construction is considered a high-hazard industry that comprises a wide range of activities involving residential construction, bridge erection, roadway paving, Roofing Fall Injuries excavations, demolitions, and large scale painting jobs.

-Joe Lyon is a highly-rated Ohio construction accident lawyer who has had success representing victims of construction site injury.
+Joe Lyon is a highly-rated construction accident lawyer who has had success representing victims of construction site injury.

 The Lyon Firm works with OSHA experts, construction site engineers, and vocational experts to investigate and determine whether poor management, safety violations, worker negligence or defective equipment caused an injury.

 - Defective Tools